Jurgens Lunagazer J2403 Review

 to Australia from the parent company in South Africa.
 Then the units are made in Australia at the Jurgens Australia HQ in Pakenham, Vic.

 The Duratherm walls are impervious to impact, hail resistant and have no internal plumbing or wiring.
 In fact, CW has been invited, on a number of occasions, to thump the external walls as hard as possible to try and dent them.
 And it’s safe to say, the only issue has been a few sore hands afterwards.
 The walls are a combination of materials bonded together and vacuum pressed to create a strong and light sandwich panel – a composite construction for impact resistance, insulation and weight saving.

-There’s a 26mm aluminium outer skin for protection; internal 20mm high density foam for insulation with structural matrix for strength; one-piece ply on both sides of the foam core for strength; and a wash-and-wear internal lining.
-And the front and rear panels are a sturdy moulded fibreglass construction.
+There’s an aluminium outer skin for protection; internal 20mm high density foam for insulation with structural matrix for strength; one-piece ply on the foam core for strength; and a wash-and-wear internal lining.

 The one-piece aluminium Uniskin roof is a special design for greater strength and water drainage.
 It has no joints to leak and Jurgens claims it is tough enough to walk on!
 However, OH&S policy prevented us from putting this claim to the test!